zum281/task-tracker/README.md

 A simple command-line task management tool written in Go that helps you track your tasks with different states (completed, in progress, not started).

+Solution for the [Task Tracker Project](https://roadmap.sh/projects/task-tracker) from roadmap.sh.

 ## Features

 - Add new tasks